Let’s talk about literacy.

 You can make a difference.

-1. Talk about literacy
+Step 1.
+Talk about literacy

 Talk about literacy with your friends and family and help to reduce the stigma.
 Some people feel embarrassed and hide their literacy needs from friends and family.
+Talk our Literacy awareness course to learn more (Insert Link)

-2. Raise awareness of local services.
+Step 2.
+Raise awareness of local services.

-Unmet literacy needs can often exclude people from carrying out a range of everyday activities or successfully interacting with public and private services.
-You can address this in your work by:
+Unmet literacy needs can exclude people from carrying out a range of everyday activities or successfully interacting with public and private services.

-• being aware and taking account of literacy needs,
+• being aware and taking account of literacy needs.

-• identifying and removing literacy-related barriers,
+• identifying and removing literacy-related barriers.

 • using plain English in your communications, and